mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Controlled aggregation

-TODO (not useful to do it before the rest of the PR is stable, the logic of the controlled models is well-defined).
+If you need to control the state of the aggregation model, use the `aggregationModel` prop.
+You can use the `onAggregationModelChange` prop to listen to changes to the model and update the prop accordingly.

+{{"demo": "AggregationControlled.js", "bg": "inline"}}

 ## Usage with row grouping